bloominstituteoftechnology/java-webemployees/README.md

 # Java Web Employees

-A student that completes this project shows that they can:

-* Use IntelliJ in the following areas: application creation, code entry, and code execution
-* Explain the uses of and differences between Maven, Spring, and Tomcat
-* Build a REST service using Spring Boot
-* Use and implement inversion of control and dependency injection with Spring
-* Implement Beans throughout the Beans’ lifecycle controlling the Beans using annotations
-* Produce a complete application following the Maven Phases

 ## Introduction

 The purpose of this application is to show how to use Maven, Spring, and Tomcat together to produce a functioning Rest API Backend system.
-This system does NOT make use of a database, in favor of storing all of its data in an arraylist.
-The application initializes this arraylist and provides a few endpoints in order to read the data from that list.
+This system does NOT make use of a database, in favor of storing all of its data in an ArrayList.
+The application initializes this ArrayList and provides a few endpoints to read the data from that list.

 ## Data Layout

-The arraylist contains Employee objects.
+The ArrayList contains Employee objects.

 Fields of the employee objects include